NikarashiHatsu/NikarashiHatsu/README.md

 - 4 Reality Reborn - In progress
 - Vite Components - Personal project, in progress

-🌱 I’m currently learning Flutter, I want to make an android application and publish it on Google Play, someday.
+🌱 ~I’m currently learning Flutter, I want to make an android application and publish it on Google Play, someday.~ I want to learn PWA.

 🤔 I’m looking for help with:
-- Flutter BLoC.
+- Flutter BLoC (still).
 It's hard for me to understand.
 - Progressive Web App.

 💬 Ask me about anything.